Support Page Content

 Have your pharmacy call the Sac State Pharmacy at 916-278-6040 so that we may transfer your prescription out to them.

-Does the flu shot protect again the coronavirus?
+Does the annual flu shot protect against the COVID-19?

 Connect with Us